While you’re here, you may wish to attend one of our upcoming workshops:

-The rules around investigating incidents of workplace harassment and violence will shift once Bill C-65, An Act to amend the Canada Labour Code (harassment and violence)¹ comes into force.
-The date that the Bill will take legal effect has not been confirmed, although it is supposed to be this year.
+The rules around investigating incidents of workplace harassment and violence will shift once Bill C-65, An Act to amend the Canada Labour Code (harassment and violence)¹ comes into force on January 1, 2021.

-In accordance with the regulations, Bill C-65 enshrines a duty for the employer to investigate, record and report all occurrences of harassment and violence of which the employer becomes aware.
-In the current regime under the Canada Labour Code (“CLC”) (pre-Bill C-65), there is no explicit duty to investigate harassment – only violence.
+In accordance with the regulations, Bill C-65 enshrines a duty for the employer to investigate, record and report all occurrences of harassment and violence of which the employer or the designated recipient becomes aware.
+In the current regime under the Canada Labour Code (CLC)—i.e., pre-Bill C-65—there is no explicit duty to investigate harassment – only violence.

 Who can investigate under the current regime?

-At present, the current Regulations under the CLC state that only a “competent person” can investigate an incident of workplace violence.
+At present, the current regulations state that only a “competent person” can investigate an incident of workplace violence.
 This person must be someone who:

 - Is impartial and is seen to be impartial by the parties